zama-ai/concrete-ml/docs/user/basics/installing.md

 docker pull zamafhe/concrete-ml:v0.1.0
 ```

-The image can be used with docker volumes, [see the docker documentation here](https://docs.docker.com/storage/volumes/).
+The image can be used with Docker volumes, [see the Docker documentation here](https://docs.docker.com/storage/volumes/).

 You can then use this image with the following command: